Your Oxford SSO account

 Activating your Oxford Single Sign-On account

-You need your activation code, and either your student number or University card barcode number in order to go through this procedure.
+To activate your account, you need your activation code, and either your student number or University card barcode number.
+Follow these steps:

 - Access the Web Authentication Service (Webauth)

-- Choose a password for your Oxford Single Sign-On account.
-(Read the Security advice about choosing your passwords).
+- Choose a password for your Oxford SSO account.
+(Read the security advice about choosing your passwords).

 - Set a security question and answer in case you ever forget your password

-The lifetime of the activation code is given on your letter and will be between 30 and 60 days.
-If the activation code has expired, you can ask for it to be unexpired via the IT Services Help Centre.
+Your email will tell you the lifetime of the activation code which will be between 30 and 60 days.
+If the activation code has expired, you can ask for it to be unexpired via the IT Services service desk.

 Changing the password of your Oxford Single Sign-On account

-- To change your password, visit the Webauth page.
+- To change your password, visit the Webauth Manage your account page.

 - Webauth will also let you reset a forgotten password using your stored security question and answer.

-- If you forget both your password and the answer to your security question, you will need to obtain a Webauth 'rescue' code via your college IT staff or the IT Services Help Centre.
+- If you forget both your password and the answer to your security question, you will need to obtain a Webauth 'rescue' code via your college IT staff or the IT Services service desk.

-Your Oxford Single Sign-On account's password is required to be changed at least once a year via Webauth.
+You need to change your Oxford SSO account's password at least once a year via Webauth.
 You should receive an email reminder a few weeks before it is due to expire.
-If you don't change your password by its expiry date you will be unable to access your Oxford Single Sign-On account until the password has been reset via Webauth.
+If you don't change your password by its expiry date you will be unable to access your Oxford SSO account until the password has been reset via Webauth.